Sedum pulchellum Michx.

 Aectyson sagittatum, Chetyson vigilmontis, Sedum pulchrum, Sedum vigilimontis

-Sedum pulchellum is a stonecrop with ascending to spreading pink to light green stems that typically rise up to 12 inches (30 cm) tall.
-The leaves are alternate, smooth, stem-clasping, cylindrical, pale green to lime green, up to 1 inch (2.5 cm) long and are densely arranged along the stem.
-Stem is topped by a horizontally branched cyme of tiny flowers which bloom in May to June.
-Each flower is up to 0.5 inch (1.3 cm) across and has 4 pink petals, 4 green sepals, 4 pistils and 8 stamens.
-Flowers are followed by dehiscent seed pods which develop in June and July.
+Sedum pulchellum is an annual or evergreen perennial with ascending to spreading, pink to light green stems that typically rise up to 12 inches (30 cm) tall.
+The leaves are pale green to lime green, cylindrical, up to 1 inch (2.5 cm) long and densely arranged along the stem.
+The stems are topped by a horizontally branched cyme of tiny, pink-white flowers that bloom in late spring.

 How to Grow and Care

 When growing Sedum, keep in mind that Sedum plants need very little attention or care.
 They will thrive in conditions that many other plants thrive in, but will do just as well in less hospitable areas.
 They are ideal for that part of your yard that gets too much sun or too little water to grow anything else.
 A common name for Sedum is Stonecrop, due to the fact that many gardeners joke that only stones need less care and live longer.